 - We have a preferred banking partner.
 Our Support team will introduce them to you during account fulfillment.
 This is to ensure that you have a robust customer experience from start to finish, as our preferred partner is highly familiar with the self-directed account structure.

 Where do Traditional and Roth Rollovers go?

 - At Rocket Dollar's preferred banking partner, you can open two trust bank accounts: One for Traditional (pre-tax) dollars and one for Roth (after-tax) dollars.

 - If you plan on making both Traditional and Roth contributions, you should open both accounts!
 MAKE SURE to name them correctly, and that you do not commingle Traditional and Roth dollars!

 - If you plan on making Roth conversions, you should open a third trust bank account for pre-tax conversions.

 Why are 401(k) rollovers slower and antiquated?
 Is there anything else to keep in mind while doing them?

-Most employer 401(k)s are tied to a business, aka the retirement plan sponsor.
+- Most employer 401(k)s are tied to a business, aka the retirement plan sponsor.
 The plan sponsor is technically writing the check (your record-keeper will help you do this) which is much slower than an IRA-to-IRA transfer.
-More moving pieces makes it slower to process certain 401(k)-related transactions.
+More moving pieces make it slower to process certain 401(k)-related transactions.